 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 The right pick should be able to last through the seasons, have a suitable cooling capacity, and have a comfortable (or at least tolerable) noise level.
 The best air conditioner units can cool a room or an entire home quickly and efficiently, providing sweet relief from the summer heat.
-Read on for the best air conditioner models to stay cool all summer long.
+Our top pick is the Midea 8,000 BTU U-Shaped Air Conditioner.
+It’s highly energy efficient due to its U-shaped design and allows the window to close so that the view—and not the air conditioner—takes center stage.
+Read on for the best air conditioner models that will help you stay cool all summer long.

 How We Tested the Best Air Conditioners